ZBok/BetterVanillaPirates/readme.md

 ## Do you love vanilla ES everything but wish that the human pirates, bounty hunters and related combat missions (spaceport + job board), were a little more interesting, and stayed challenging with worthwhile mission payouts even in the late game?

 This plugin is designed to enhance/improve/fill gaps in many aspects of pirate combat in Human space, especially in the late-game.
 It does not contain any new weapons/ships/sprites, or any new or replacement storylines, nor does it make the early game any harder.
-It achieves all this by the adding the following:
+It achieves all this by the adding the following (POTENTIAL SPOILERS BELOW!)

 - *NEW* Now adds Korath Automata raid missions (spaceport) on certain Syndicate systems after the Korath Exiles start producing automata.
 Just like the Raider Attack missions in vanilla, just with Automata.
 You can now farm Sestor/Mereti ships post Wanderer storyline!